sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 First up: Tony Sloane on _"Monto: A Disintegrated Development Environment"_

-First thought: Hej!
-It's like a modernized ToolBus of the Meta-Environment with JSON instead of ATerms and Python instead of T-script.
-Tony nicely mentioned ToolBus in his presentation.
+First impression: it's like a modernized ToolBus of the Meta-Environment with JSON instead of ATerms and Python instead of T-script.
+Tony nicely mentioned ToolBus in his presentation btw.

+What we have is a truly simplified interaction model which allows one to quickly prototype an IDE-like experience.
+Quite cool.